Conditional Linear Regression: Introduction

 \subsection{Our contributions}

-This problem was introduced by \citet{juba17}, who gave an algorithm for conditional linear regression where the predictor factors are sparse (i.e., its time and data requirements are exponential in the number of regression factors), and an algorithm for the general case that only identifies a condition describing a small fraction of the optimal condition.
+This problem was introduced by \citet{juba17}, who gave an algorithm for conditional linear regression under the $\ell_\infty$-loss where the predictor factors are sparse (i.e., its time and data requirements are exponential in the number of regression factors), and an algorithm for the general case that only identifies a condition describing a small fraction of the optimal condition.
+The former, sparse algorithm was extended to general $\ell_p$ losses by \citet{hjlw19}.
 In this work, we give an algorithm that, under some mild niceness conditions, \begin{compactitem} \item {\em only uses polynomial time and data in the dimension and number of factors,} \item {\em recovers a condition that covers as much of the distribution as the optimal condition,} and \item {\em approximates an optimal $\Mgood$-term $k$-DNF with $\tilde{\mathcal{O}}(\Mgood \log\log n)$ blow-up of the error. } \end{compactitem} We also present some synthetic data experiments illustrating the capabilities of our new algorithm.